Glue42/core/README.md

 ### Interop Services

-[Glue42 Core](https://docs.glue42.com/glue42-core/what-is-glue42-core/capabilities/index.html)Glue42 Core exposes a rich set of interoperability methods which allow web applications to seamlessly communicate and interact with each other.
+[Glue42 Core](https://docs.glue42.com/glue42-core/what-is-glue42-core/capabilities/index.html) exposes a rich set of interoperability methods which allow web applications to seamlessly communicate and interact with each other.
 The message exchange happens on the client, through a shared web worker process.

 ### Window Management